taehyounpark/queryosity/README.md

 ## 3. Counting entries
 ### 3.1 Booking counters and accessing their results
-A __counter__ is an arbitrary action performed for each entry:
+A __counter__ is an action that is for each entry:
-- Perform the action only if its booked selection passed the cut, with knowledge of its weight.
+- If its "booked" selection passed the cut, with its weight.
 - (Optional) receive the values from input columns to be "filled" with.

-The aggregated results of this operation comprise the final output that analyzers extract from the dataset; as such, it is is fully open to implementation via `ana::counter::logic<Result(Columns...)>`.
+A full implementation of `ana::counter::logic<Result(Columns...)>` defines what (arbitrary) action is to be performed as the counting operation, its output result, and how they should be merged from multiple threads.
 ```cpp
 // Histogram<1,float> : ana::counter::logic<std::shared_ptr<TH1F>(float)> (i.e. user-immplementable)
 auto pth_2los = hww.book<Histogram<1,float>>("pth",100,0,400).fill(pth).at(cut_2los);